- Tickets available until kick-off, from Burlington Street Box Office and online

-All sections of the stadium will be open, and the following is the best way to gain access to your seat:
+All sections of the University of Bradford Stadium will be open, and the following is the best way to gain access to your seat:

 - THE JCT600 FAMILY STAND (WEST): Turnstiles W3-W15, which can be located in the Directors’ car park either side of the glass doors to the banqueting suites, which can be accessed from Valley Parade or Burlington Street.
 The turnstiles will give access to season tickets and match tickets only.
 The late gate (open until half-time) will be W3, which is the turnstile nearest to Valley Parade.
 Supporters in wheelchairs can gain access to The JCT600 Family Stand (West) via Gate WD on Valley Parade - or via The Yorkshire Payments 1911 Main Reception, using the lift.

 - NORTH WEST CORNER: Turnstiles NW3-NW6 - which can be located to the left of the box office as you approach it.
 The turnstiles will give access to season tickets and match tickets only.
 The late gate (open until half-time) will be NW6.
 Supporters in wheelchairs can gain access to the North West Corner through the One In A Million school compound, and then through Gate NWB.